nextgis/docs_ngweb/source/layers.rst

    Basemap name

-The "Description" and "Metadata" of the resource is configured on the corresponding tabs (:numref:`ngweb_admin_basemap_desc`).
+The "Description" and "Metadata" of the resource are configured on the corresponding tabs (:numref:`ngweb_admin_basemap_desc`).
+On the “Description” tab you can add any text describing the content.

 .. figure:: _static/ngweb_admin_basemap_desc_eng.png
    :name: ngweb_admin_basemap_desc